stripe/stripe-go/README.md

 ## Documentation

+For a comprehensive list of example, check out the [API documentation](https://stripe.com/docs/go).

+For details on all the functionality in this library, see the [GoDoc](http://godoc.org/github.com/stripe/stripe-go) documentation.

 Below are a few simple examples.
-For details on all the functionality in this library, see the [GoDoc](http://godoc.org/github.com/stripe/stripe-go) documentation.

-For more details about Stripe, check out the [documentation](https://stripe.com/docs).

 ### Customers